Skip to Content

 3. Descend the path on the opposite side of Hen Cloud.
 Reaching the base, you’ll pass through two gates, marking your entry into The Roaches.

-4. Embark on the path circling the back of the rocks.
-As you gain altitude, the silhouette of Hen Cloud becomes visible in your rearview.
+4. Embark on the path, circling the back of the rocks.
+As you gain altitude, on a steep climb, the silhouette of Hen Cloud becomes visible in your rearview.

-5. Upon reaching the ridge, maintain your course on the path, offering picturesque views, with The Roaches forest just beneath you.
+5. Upon reaching the ridge, maintain your course on the path, which offers picturesque views of The Roaches forest just beneath you.

-6. Continue on, strolling past Doxley Pool – a mysterious water body rumoured to be the abode of a mermaid who entices unsuspecting travellers to their watery end.
+6. Continue on, strolling past Doxley Pool – a mysterious water body rumored to be the abode of a mermaid who entices unsuspecting travelers to their watery end.
 The path persists along the rocky outcrop.

 7. Following another ascent, you’ll stand atop The Roaches, marked by a trig point that rises 505m high, distinguishing it as the 27th highest peak in the Peak District.

 Fancy a longer stroll?
-Extend your journey by persisting along the path, eventually arriving at Lud’s Church, another coveted spot in the Peak District.
-This addition approximates an extra 2 hours of walking, covering an additional 5.2km (3.24 mi).
+Extend your journey by continuing along the path, eventually arriving at Lud’s Church, another coveted spot in the Peak District.
+This addition approximates an extra 1.5-2 hours of walking, covering an additional 5.2km (3.24 mi).

 the roaches to luds church walk os map

 8. Retrace your steps on the path until you encounter the designated marker on the map, then veer right, descending into The Roaches forest.
-Along your route, you might spot a myriad of bouldering enthusiasts, for which the area is famed.
+Along your route, you might spot a range of bouldering enthusiasts, for which the area is famed for.

-9. Shortly, you’ll emerge from the tree canopy, continuing your descent.
-At the fork, bear left and pursue the path that leads back to Roach Road, where your journey commenced.
-Depending on your parking spot on the road, you might need to venture a tad further.
+9. Shortly after, you’ll emerge from the tree canopy, continuing your descent.
+At the fork, bear left and pursue the path that leads back to Roach Road, where the walk started.
+Depending on your parking spot on the road, you might need to venture a tad further. – There are a rang of paths here, but they all head down towards the main road.

 Amenities & Facilities at The Roaches